 Annual reporting is a fundamental form of accountability to members, community, and other stakeholders.

-• Timely updating of corporation details:
+- Timely updating of corporation details:

 Corporations keep their details up to date, including advising ORIC of changes to officers within 28 days.

-Accurate and timely details on the Register of Aborginal and Torres Strait Islander Corporations assists members, community, funders and other stakeholders such as banks to have confidence when dealing with duly authorised representatives of the corporation.
+Accurate and timely details on the Register of Aboriginal and Torres Strait Islander Corporations assists members, community, funders and other stakeholders such as banks to have confidence when dealing with duly authorised representatives of the corporation.

 ORIC will focus on education and engagement to raise corporations’ understanding and awareness of their obligations under the CATSI Act.